NeurodataWithoutBorders/nwb-project-analytics/README.rst

 related to NWB.
 The goal of this effort is to help  developers to get a quick overview of the state of NWB code repositories.
 See, e.g., the `code health page <https://github.com/NeurodataWithoutBorders/nwb-project-analytics/blob/main/docs/source/code_health.rst>`_

+**Status:** This project is under active development.
+The code is in the alpha development phase.

 How to use nwb-project-analytics (the docs)
 ===========================================